NRO Proliferated Architecture Mission: Operational Phase

 In October 2024, NRO Director Chris Scolese announced the transition of the proliferated constellation from demonstration to operational status.
 This shift allows the NRO to test and integrate the constellation in real-world scenarios, enhancing its ability to deliver actionable intelligence.
 The constellation, numbering over 150 satellites by April 2025, supports time-sensitive missions by providing frequent revisits and diversified communication pathways.
-The operational phase emphasizes:
+The operational phase emphasizes, Global Coverage, Data Integration and Commercial Partnerships.